Greece–Pakistan relations: History

-Ancient Time
+Ancient relations

-For the ancient Greeks, “India" (Ινδία) referred to the polity situated east of Persia and south of the Himalayas (with the exception of Serica).
+For the ancient Greeks, “India" (Ινδία) referred to the land of the River Indus.
+The polity situated east of Persia and south of the Himalayas (with the exception of Serica).
 Although, during different periods of history, "India" referred to a much wider or much less extensive place.
 The Greeks referred to the ancient Indians as "Indói" (Ἰνδοί); the Indians referred to the Greeks as "Yonas (Yavanas)" in reference to the Ionians.

-Modern Time

 Part of today's Pakistan became part of the Indo-Greek Kingdom, founded by the successors of Alexander the Great.

-Today, there are around 60,000 Pakistanis settled in Greece.
+Modern relations

+The Greek architect and urban planner Constantinos Apostolou Doxiadis was the lead architect and planner of Islamabad.

 Greece supports a successful outcome of the bilateral Indo-Pakistani dialogue and a peaceful resolution of the differences between the two countries, including the dispute over Kashmir.

+Diaspora

+As of 2023, there are around 60,000 Pakistanis settled in Greece.

 High level visits

 On 7 February 2022, the Minister of Migration and Asylum, Mr. Notis Mitarachi paid an official visit to Islamabad.

+Migrant crisis

+The issue of unlawful migrants, including criminals posed a serious problem that the Pakistani Federal Intelligence Agency opened offices in Greece to help track down and remove these people from within Greece.